fw4spl-org/fw4spl-doc/SAD/SDM-SAD-Serialization.rst

     "base<BaseClass>()","Identify the base class of the bound object" "property(arg1, arg2)","Set property of the object and how to access it"

-Most of the work is completed when header file of class has been updated and binding class created.
-The last step to complete is to register the binding class in the conversion system using the following line in the library containing binding classes :
+Most of the work is completed when the header file of the relevant class has been updated and a binding class created.
+The last step is to register the binding class in the conversion system using the following line in the library containing binding classes:

 .. code:: cpp

     localDeclarefwDataComplexClass();

 In fw4spl, data are located in ``fwData`` library whereas data binding classes are located in ``fwDataCamp`` library.
 The above line registering a binding class can be found in ``fwDataCamp`` autoload.hpp files.

 Serialization file example